webexpo/tool1/README.md

 This sources `.scripts/publish.R`.
 See this script for details.

-Some environments variables are required to publish new releases with `.pub()`.
+Some environment variables are required to publish new releases with `.pub()`.
 They must be stored in a top-level `.Renviron` file as shown below.
 This file is ignored by Git and `rsconnect`.